 Forgiveness is a decision that comes from the mind and the heart.
 You acknowledge the hurt and the wrongdoing and you decide to release the offender from your judgment and condemnation.
 You release the anger and bitterness toward the person or yourself for what was said or done to you.

 When you forgive, you are not condoning wrongdoing.
-You may still have to deal with the situation, but you are free to make choices and responses from a place of empowerment instead of your woundedness.
+You may still have to deal with the situation and make things right, but you are free to make choices and responses from a place of empowerment instead of your woundedness.
 You decide how to handle the situation rather than letting your unconscious mind and other people decide for you.

-Contrary to common belief, forgiveness is gift you primarily give to yourself.
+Contrary to common belief, forgiveness is a gift you primarily give to yourself.
 It is more about you than the one you forgive.
 Letting go of the past releases you from its negative bonds.
 When you continue to ruminate over wrongs, you are energetically tied to the past and the wrongdoer.
 Your precious energy goes to a time and event that now only exists in your mind, where nothing can be changed or created or healed.

 Forgiveness cuts that cord and closes up that energy drain.
 It is a gift of freedom and healing for yourself and the one you forgive.
 When you forgive yourself for your thoughts, words, and actions, it is a healing act of love and self-acceptance.